JoshuaRHolden/BugTracker/README.md

 **IDEAL ENHANCMENTS**

-i: Delete bug (although cancelling allows a bug to be hidden It would probably be useful to be able to fully delete a bug, but this was not included in the specification)
+i: Delete bug (although closing allows a bug to be hidden It would probably be useful to be able to fully delete a bug, but this was not included in the specification)

 ii: bug attachments, allow users to upload screenshots to assist with dealing with the bug.